 - Close small gaps between teeth

 Contact our dental office for a consultation if you want to address your cosmetic imperfections.
 We will discuss your specific needs and create a custom treatment plan for you.

 Dental Bonding Treatment

 To begin, we clean the teeth and remove a small part of the enamel.
 This creates a good surface for the bonding material and does not damage the tooth.
 Then, we sculpt the biocompatible bonding material to the tooth’s surface.
-We mold the material onto the tooth, ensuring that it is in the right shape and the correct shade.
+We mold the material onto the tooth, ensuring it is in the right shape and shade.
 Finally, we use a special light to cure the bonding material to the tooth.

 Directly after you receive your bonding treatment, refrain from eating or drinking foods and beverages that easily stain, including coffee, tea, and berries.
 We also recommend that patients avoid sticky or hard-to-chew foods that can easily damage the bonding material.
 When bonded teeth are cared for, they stay bright and blend in with the natural smile.
-Bonded teeth can be gently brushed just like natural teeth.
+Bonded teeth can be gently brushed, just like natural teeth.

 Request a Dental Appointment